Skip to content

 Security incidents in the cloud

 Phishing was the most commonly experienced incident.
-Although it was also the leader in 2020, the percentage of organizations that suffered this type of attack nearly doubled, from 40% to 73%.
+Although it was also the leader, the percentage of organizations that suffered this type of attack nearly doubled, from 40% to 73%.
 Moreover, 63% of respon-dents said they experienced this type of an attack mul-tiple times (see Using AI, Analytics & Cloud to Reimagine the Insurance Value Chain).

 This stands to reason since the more workloads that are moved to the cloud, the more targeted attacks on cloud environ-ments we will see.